Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 “As you probably know, I say: ‘You can always become a state.
 And then, if you are a state, we won’t have a deficit.
 We won’t have to tariff you,'” Trump said.

-Economists, however, have warned that tariffs can backfire because other countries may respond to the US with tariffs of their own — the cost of which would likely be borne by consumers.
+Economists, however, have warned that tariffs can backfire, as other countries may respond to the US with tariffs of their own — the cost of which would likely be borne by consumers.

 Trump decries Ukraine ‘killing fields’